 We take a population focus, working to understand and influence what makes communities, regions, and countries more or less healthy.
 These factors that impact on health are known as the determinants of health.

 Among the most powerful of these determinants of health are the forces that shape the conditions in which we are born, grow, live, work and age.
-These forces include
+These are

 To act on the determinants of health and health inequalities, public health agencies like us work at the local, national, and global levels.
 We take a long-term perspective since the health of future generations depends on the social, built, and natural environment we create for them now.